H2CO3/Sparkling/doc/capi.md

 This function makes it possible to call any Sparkling (or native) function from C code (eg. from native extension functions or the host environment).

-On return, he value pointed by `retval' contains the return value of the called function.
+On return, the value pointed by `retval' contains the return value of the called function.
 This is an owning structure: you must spn_value_release() it when you don't need it anymore.
 The returned value may refer to the program and/or bytecode (e. g. the strings returned by the `stacktrace()`